sashakraeva/pythagoras/README.md

-# 🧠 Predicting the Hypotenuse with Machine Learning
+# Predicting the Hypotenuse with Shallow Learning

 This project uses machine learning to predict the hypotenuse (c) of a right-angled triangle using sides a and b, based on Pythagoras' Theorem.
 It's part of the **Software III - MRAC01** course.

 ---

-## 🎯 Objective
+## Objective

 ### 1 - Approximate the mathematical formula
 \[